 However, today we live in a world where knowledge and information are at our finger tips like never before.
 Technology has leveled the playing field so that anybody with an interest and an internet connection can receive a world class education.
 Bloggers, podcasters, search engines and digital content creators of all types of have made it possible for us to learn virtually anything we want to even if we don’t have the money.
 If you want to learn anything chances are there is somebody creating content about the subject and sharing it with the world at no cost.
 Self Motivation is Not Optional Taking this kind of approach to educating yourself requires an extremely high degree of self motivation.
 1. 2.
 Want to learn how to get in shape?
 Reference Library.
 BBC/OU Open2.net - Home.

 For ten years, give or take, Open2.net was the online home of Open University and BBC programming.
 Over the last few months, though, we've been moving into OpenLearn, creating one home for all The Open University's free learning content.
 Free video lectures,Free Animations, Free Lecture Notes, Free Online Tests, Free Lecture Presentations.
 Physics 20b: Introduction to Cosmology - Spring 2010 - Download free content from UC Irvine.

 He was a journalist, playwright, novelist, writer of philosophical essays, and Nobel laureate.
 Though neither by advanced training nor profession a philosopher, Camus nevertheless through his literary works and in numerous reviews, articles, essays, and speeches made important, forceful contributions to a wide range of issues in moral philosophy – from terrorism and political violence to suicide and the death penalty.
 In awarding him its prize for literature in 1957, the Nobel committee cited the author’s persistent efforts to “illuminate the problem of the human conscience in our time,” and it is pre-eminently as a writer of conscience and as a champion of imaginative literature as a vehicle of philosophical insight and moral truth that Camus was honored by his own generation and is still admired today.
 Table of Contents 1.
 The 1940’s witnessed Camus’ gradual ascendance to the rank of world-class literary intellectual. . . .
 2. 3.
 4. EyeWitness to History - history through the eyes of those who lived it.

 Our archives of lectures cover a huge range of topics and have all been handpicked and carefully designed by experienced instructors throughout the world who are dedicated to helping you take the next step toward meeting your career goals.
 Lifelong learns can turn their free time turn into self-improvement time.
-Our online lectures are more than lecture notes or a slideshow on a topic; they were designed for audiences like you, with carefully sequenced themes and topics taught by veteran educators, and often with additional resources for your own independent study.
+The online lectures on this list are more than lecture notes or a slideshow on a topic -- they were designed for audiences like you, with carefully sequenced themes and topics taught by veteran educators, and often with additional resources for your own independent study.
 Encyclopedia of philosophy.
 Abduction (Igor Douven) Abelard [Abailard], Peter (Peter King) Abhidharma (Noa Ronkin) abilities (John Maier) Abner of Burgos (Shalom Sadik) Abrabanel, Judah (Aaron Hughes) abstract objects (Gideon Rosen) accidental properties — see essential vs. accidental properties action (George Wilson and Samuel Shpall) action-based theories of perception (Robert Briscoe and Rick Grush) action at a distance — see quantum mechanics: action at a distance in actualism (Christopher Menzel) adaptationism (Steven Hecht Orzack and Patrick Forber) Addams, Jane (Maurice Hamington) Adorno, Theodor W.